-- 1. Website and Enrollment.
+1. Website and Enrollment.
 We are offering identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: 24 months of tri-bureau credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+IDX identity protection services include: <<twelve (12) / twenty-four (24)>> months of tri-bureau credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.
-We encourage you to contact IDX with any questions and to enroll in free identity protection services by calling 1-833-933-1103 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-Please note, the deadline to enroll is June 26, 2021. - 2.
-Activate the credit monitoring provided as part of your IDX identity protection membership.
+Please note the deadline to enroll is August 26, 2022.

+2. Activate the credit monitoring provided as part of your IDX identity protection membership.
 The monitoring included in the membership must be activated to be effective.
 Note: You must have established credit and access to a computer and the internet to use this service.
 If you need assistance, IDX will be able to assist you.